pakitochus/thesis/README.md

-#  Statistical Neuroimage Processing and Synthesis based on Texture and Component Analysis: Tackling the Small Sample Size Problem.
+#  Statistical Neuroimage Modeling, Processing and Synthesis based on Texture and Component Analysis: Tackling the Small Sample Size Problem.

 A PhD thesis by *Francisco Jesus Martinez-Murcia*.
 Using the *ArsClassica* template.